WD24/Digital-Scale-RPi-pico/README.md

 To use:

-Add Scale.h, Scale.c and Scale.pio to your project file.
+Add Scale.h, Scale.c and Scale.pio to your project folder.

 In your CMakeList.txt add:
 "Scale.c" to the add_executable:  add_executable(myproject main.c Scale.c)